 - The society should demonstrate that it has organised periodontal congresses with internationally renowned speakers, with a minimum of one every three years.

 International Associate Member Societies will enjoy the following privileges:

 - Special subscription price to the JCP and other Wiley journals provided to EFP members.
-Mandatory to all their society members;

 - The same participation fees at the EuroPerio congress and other educational events organised by the EFP as full EFP members;